Investing Insights

 Haw Par (H02.SI): A $3B Singapore Conglomerate Where the Market Prices Tiger Balm at Less Than Zero

-Haw Par is a $3B Singapore-listed conglomerate.
-Add its UOB shares, UOL shares, net cash and properties together and you arrive at $3.35B.
-That means the market is pricing Tiger Balm, a 117-year-old global brand, at less than zero.
-We unpack the Wee family cross-holding architecture, the post-2024 succession catalyst, and the StockRank 80 setup.
+Add up Haw Par's UOB and UOL shares, net cash and property and you get $3.35B, more than the whole $3B company.
+So the market prices Tiger Balm, a 117-year-old global brand, at less than zero.
+The Wee family cross-holdings, a succession catalyst, StockRank 80.

 ·8 min read